GeekyAbs/phanes-omarchy-theme/README.md

 ## 🌊 Overview

-**Tahoe Liquid** is a custom Omarchy theme that transforms your desktop into a serene, liquid-themed workspace.
+**Phanes** is a custom Omarchy theme that transforms your desktop into a serene, liquid-themed workspace.
 With heavy blur effects, gradient borders, and a carefully crafted color palette inspired by alpine waters, this theme offers a perfect balance between visual appeal and productivity.

 ### ✨ Key Features